bl1nkker/manuscript-microservices-bachelor-thesis/README.md

 TODO:

-- telegram bot
 - rabbitmq clasterization
 - filters
 - add notification status

-- something wrong with notification proxy
+! something wrong with notification proxy
-- dashboards
+! dashboards
-- k8s
+! k8s

 if there are any processes: